 - Because gelatin helps break down proteins and soothes the gut lining, it may prove useful for leaky gut syndrome and the autoimmune disorders that accompany it.

-- Gelatin provides bone-building minerals in easily absorbable ways, preventing bone loss and reducing join pain.3
+- Gelatin provides bone-building minerals in easily absorbable ways, preventing bone loss and reducing join pain.

-She says cellulite comes from a lack of connective tissue and if someone has very smooth skin it’s because their skin is high in connective tissue.
-Donna explains that consuming collagen-rich bone broth can reduce cellulite and tighten your skin making you look younger — adding it to the long list of bone broth benefits.
+She says cellulite comes from a lack of connective tissue.
+If someone has very smooth skin, it’s because the skin is high in connective tissue.
+Gates explains that consuming collagen-rich bone broth can reduce cellulite and tighten your skin, making you look younger — adding it to the long list of bone broth benefits.

 Gelatin in bone broths contains “conditional” amino acids arginine, glycine, glutamine and proline.
 These amino acids also contribute to stock’s healing properties.